image-js/image-js/README.md

 ----------- | -----------
-build | build the browser files (for release, do not use it for tests) build-test | build the browser test file (test/browser/image.js) compile | build the Node.js files (in lib folder) clean-dist | delete browser build files clean-lib | delete node build files test | compile and run the test suite test-mocha | Run the test suite (need to compile first) watch-browser | build continuously the browser test file watch-node | build continuously the Node.js files
+build | build the browser files (for release, do not use it for tests) build-test | build the browser test file (test/browser/image.js) clean-dist | delete browser build files test | Run the test suite and other checks.
+Always run this before pushing to GitHub test-mocha | Run the test suite watch-browser | build continuously the browser test file

 ## License